-One possibility is that the U.S. embassy that denied your visa could send your fiancé’s I-129F petition back to U.S. Citizenship and Immigration Services (USCIS).
-USCIS then will send your fiancé a "Notice of Intent to Revoke" the petition and afford an opportunity to overcome the basis for the visa denial overseas.
+One possibility is that the U.S. embassy that denies the K-1 visa could send the I-129F petition back to U.S. Citizenship and Immigration Services (USCIS).
+USCIS then would send the U.S. citizen fiancé a "Notice of Intent to Revoke" the petition and afford an opportunity to overcome the basis for the visa denial overseas.
 If successful in overcoming the basis of the denial, there eventually will be a new visa interview.

-Starting from the beginning with a new I-129F fiancé visa petition is a possibility.
+Starting from the beginning with a new I-129F fiancé petition is a possibility.
 You would need to redo all the same paperwork and pay a new set of fees.
-This would, of course, lead to another visa interview--probably at the same U.S. embassy as before.
+This would, of course, lead to another visa interview, probably at the same U.S. embassy as before.

 For some applicants, the best thing to do is to get married overseas and apply for an immigrant visa.
-An actual marriage shows a higher level of commitment by both the would-be immigrant and the U.S. citizen, and is harder for the State Department officials to dismiss when making the visa decision.
+An actual marriage shows a higher level of commitment by both the would-be immigrant and the U.S. citizen, and is harder for U.S. State Department officials to dismiss when making the visa decision.
 Besides, more time will have passed by then, making your case look more convincing.
 (See the articles in the Marriage-Based Visas and Green Cards section of Nolo's website for more on this.)

 If you had your heart set on a wedding in the U.S., there is nothing to stop you from having a big ceremony there even after you have already legally married in your home country.